IbrahimK2/DriversitiSDK/README.md

 - Change project settings to enable SDK
 - Using the SDK in App.
 - Check out the full SDK documentation on [cocoadocs](http://cocoadocs.org/docsets/DriversitiSDK/).
+- Check out the [wiki](https://github.com/apiosys/DriversitiSDK/wiki) for details on specific topics.

 ### 1. Receive a DriversitiSDK Developer Key